DallanQ/innovation/Manual.md

 ## Your Civilization (Page 5)

-As you play, you will accumulate cards of five different colors in an area in front of you called your board.
-Your most important cards are the top cards of each color, as they can be activated for their effects through the Dogma action.
+As you play, you will accumulate cards of five different colors in an area in front of you called your **board**.
+Your most important cards are the **top** cards of each color, as they can be activated for their effects through the Dogma action.
 Cards that you cover up over time are still useful, because some effects will allow you to splay a color in a direction.
 Splaying will reveal additional icons from your covered up cards.

 > Five cards of different colours are shown on the board.